alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 ## upgrade to the latest VERSION
 RUN pip install ansible --upgrade
 ```
-6. Cmd + S, to save the file
+6. `Cmd + S`, to save the file

+#### Pull the Jenkins image from dockerhub
+3. Open up a terminal window,
+4.  type `source source.docker`
+5. `cd to jenkins` folder
+7. Lets pull the jenkins image from the dockerhub first
+8. `docker images`
+8. `docker pull jenkins`
+9. `docker images`  <-- u should see the new image

 ####Build the new image
 1. switch back to the terminal window